- Leads to qualification: Master of Music in Performance.

 Solo Instrument or Chamber Music Ensemble Concentration

 This concentration is tailored to classical musicians and entails an in-depth study of a solo instrument/principal instrument or chamber music.
 In the first semester of studies, the content is based on solo performance, and students who wish to may form a chamber music group and receive supervision as a group.
 Beginning in the second semester, students may apply to the Chamber Music Ensemble Concentration; the application deadline is 15 October of the first semester of studies.
 Students accepted into the Chamber Music Ensemble Concentration must complete their Master's Project with the chamber music group.
+Students admitted to the program as a chamber music ensemble will function as a group from the first semester.

 Improvised Music/Jazz Concentration